Clinical Management of Childhood Obesity and Related Co-morbidities

 Rhythm Pharmaceuticals has provided sponsorship to SBK to cover the cost of stand space for this meeting.
 Rhythm Pharmaceuticals has had no influence over the meeting agenda or arrangements.

-• Discover the latest guidance
+• Discovered the latest guidance

-• Explore the role of GLP-1s
+• Explored the role of GLP-1s

-• Understand genetic causes of childhood obesity
+• Gained insight into the genetic causes of childhood obesity

-• Tailor your approaches to individual pathways
+• Tailored their approaches to individual pathways

-• Enhance obesity related sleep apnoea management
+• Enhanced obesity-related sleep apnoea management

 With thanks to our sponsors